 Key principles of Kaizen in manufacturing

-The five-phase DMAIC framework guides Kaizen implementation:
+The five-phase DMAIC framework guides Kaizen application:

-Define opportunities for improvement through systematic observation
+Define opportunities for improvement through methodical observation

 Measure current performance to establish baselines